 Op-ed published exclusively on our website.

-David Descôteaux is a Public Policy Analyst at the Montreal Economic Institute.
-He is the author of "Christmas Costs Less Than It Used To" and the views reflected in this op-ed are his own.
+Jasmin Guénette is Vice President of Operations at the Montreal Economic Institute.
+The views reflected in this op-ed are his own.

 Read more articles on the theme of Theory, History and Thinkers.